top of page

 Insoles or orthotics may help distribute pressure more evenly.

-When Should You See Somebody?
+When Should You See a Podiatrist for Heel Pain?

 Heel pain should not be ignored if it: